jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 * In Fedora, I suggest adding `confdir /etc/chrony.d/` to `/etc/chrony.conf` and then copying the refclock .conf file into `/etc/chrony.d`.
 * In Debian, you can just copy the refclock .conf file into `/etc/chrony/conf.d`.

+If your chrony.conf specifies other servers using the `pool` or `server` directive, make sure you have more than one server, so you don't get into a situation where there is no majority for single time source.

 Then restart the chrony service.
 In Fedora

 ```